knowsnothing753/PHBS_MLF_2019/README.md

 ![multi_cm](https://github.com/knowsnothing753/PHBS_MLF_2019/blob/master/data/multi_cm.PNG)
 The results of the multi-dimensional output is not good.
 It shows that the inverted curve can only predict the recession in about a year, but it cannot accurately predict the accurate time.
 ## Conclusion
+* The Tree model works better than LR and SVM.
+* The model with up to T-10 term spread lag is better than T-5.
-After processing the data, we used the LR, Tree, and SVC models to predict the future economic situation.
-The Tree model works best.
-Through the model results, we found that the effect of T-10 is better than T-5.
-So, we chose T-10, which means the spread lags 10 weeks.We found that a inverted yield is indeed a good indicator for predicting recession.
-The invertion is basically accompanied by the recession one year later.
-However, the results of the multi-dimensional output shows that the inverted curve can only predict the recession in about a year, but it cannot accurately predict the accurate time.
+* the 10 years-1 year pair works better than othe spread term.
+* The invertion is basically accompanied by the recession one year later.
+* The results of the multi-dimensional output shows that the inverted curve can only predict the recession in about a year, but it cannot accurately predict the specific quarter.
 ## Improvement in the future
 * We will continue to improve the results of multi-dimensional output, clarify the problems of the current model, and try to build a model that can accurately predict the occurrence time of the recession.
 * Adjust the hyperparameters of the model through Grid Research to improve the prediction accuracy.